-Use this kids Sunday school lesson: Thanksgiving to show kids the real meaning of Thanksgiving.
+Use this kids Sunday school lesson to show kids the real meaning of Thanksgiving.
 Find more great Sunday school lessons to help kids grow in their faith.

 Throw the ball at children until almost every “offender” is out.
 Then bring children back together.

 - How did you feel during this game?